pivot-access-ltd/bma-offline-docs/src/how-to-do-a-fresh-install-of-maas-5128.md

 [/tab]
 [tab version="v3.3 Snap"]
-[note]
-PostgreSQL 12 is deprecated with the release of MAAS 3.3, in favour of PostgreSQL 14.
-Support for PostgreSQL 12 will be discontinued in MAAS 3.4.
-[/note]
 To install MAAS 3.3 from a snap:

 1. Check the [MAAS installation requirements](/t/maas-installation-requirements/6233) to make sure that your hardware will support MAAS.